davideast/stitch-mcp/docs/virtual-tools.md

 ---
 title: Virtual Tools
 description: Interface reference for virtual tools — custom operations that combine multiple Stitch API calls.
-order: 1
+order: 2
 category: reference
 ---

 # Virtual Tools

-The Stitch MCP server exposes upstream tools like `get_screen` and `list_screens` — but these are atomic.
-An agent that wants a screen's HTML has to call `get_screen`, find the download URL in the response, then fetch the HTML separately.
-Virtual tools collapse that into one call.

-A virtual tool is a TypeScript object that receives an authenticated client and can call any upstream tool through it.
-The four built-in virtual tools — `get_screen_code`, `get_screen_image`, `build_site`, and `list_tools` — are all built this way.
-You can add your own.
+A virtual tool is a TypeScript object registered with the proxy that agents call like any other MCP tool.
+It receives an authenticated `StitchMCPClient` and can invoke upstream Stitch tools through it.
+The four built-in virtual tools — `get_screen_code`, `get_screen_image`, `build_site`, and `list_tools` — are all implemented this way.

 ## The interface